Large Language Model Instruction Following: A Survey of Progresses and Challenges: Factors that Influence Instruction Following Performance

-\subsection{Instruction Diversity}
+\subsubsection{Instruction diversity}

-Instruction diversity (e.g., various creativity) at fine-tuning phase also affects the cross-task performance and robustness of LMs~\cite{chung2022scaling,longpre2023flan}.
-Notably, \citet{sanh2021multitask} fine-tuned T5~\cite{raffel2020exploring} model on the multi-task datasets, where each dataset is associated with various instructions collected from ``Public Pool of Prompts'' (P3)~\cite{bach2022promptsource}.
-These instructions are written in different ways and perspectives (but in a similar conciseness)~\footnote{See Appendix G of~\citet{sanh2021multitask} for more details.}.
-By varying the number of instructions per dataset used in fine-tuning, \citet{sanh2021multitask} found that the model fine-tuned with more diverse instructions achieved better and more robust performance on the unseen tasks.
-What's more, \citet{sanh2021multitask} also found that the instruction diversity could compensate the limited model scale, i.e., a relative small LMs (T0-3B) could still benefit from multi-task fine-tuning due to the mixture of diverse instructions~\footnote{While \citet{wei2021finetuned} only used a fixed number of instructions and found that instruction fine-tuning harmed the performance of smaller LMs (Flan-8B).}.
+To further improve the robustness of LLMs, especially when facing significant alterations of instruction paradigms, people try to promote instruction diversity during the \textit{training phase}---for the same training task, writing multiple instructions in different textual expressions (e.g., different wordings and lengths), then training LLMs on the mixture of diverse instructions.
+Notably, \citet{sanh2021multitask} showed that adopting instructions with diverse writing styles not only improved the model generalization but also compensated for the limited model scale to some extent.

-Since manually crafting instructions with diversity is expensive and usually hard to achieve~\cite{huynh2021survey,parmar2022don}, recent works also resorted to model-generated instructions~\cite{zhang2020analogous,zhang2021learning,honovich2022unnatural,honovich2022instruction,ye2022guess,bai2022constitutional}.
-For instance, \citet{wang2022self} tried to drive GPT-3~\cite{brown2020language} to generate quantitative instructions from scratch iteratively.
-Although the self-generated instructions contain more noise, owing to their diverse verb-noun structures~\cite{kitaev2018constituency} and lengths, they could still bring benefits to tuning the GPT-3 and show complementary effects with the human-written instructions.
-These results imply the profitability of instruction diversity, even at the expense of the correctness of instructions.
-We will further discuss it in~\cref{subsec:Explainability}.
+Nevertheless, manually crafting instructions with diversity is expensive and usually hard to achieve due to the human annotation bias~\cite{huynh2021survey,parmar2022don}.
+Owing to the excellent annotation quality of LLMs~\cite{he2023annollm,pan2023gpt4reward}, a considerable number of works began to employ models to compose innovative instructions~\cite{zhang2020analogous,zhang2021learning,honovich2022instruction}.
+Although the model-generated instructions have been proven to contain more noise, benefiting from the diverse syntax structures~\cite{kitaev2018constituency}, these instructions could still show complementary effects with the human-written instructions~\cite{wang2022self}.
+More interestingly, \citet{Lou2023MUFFIN} proposed a new instruction-following dataset paradigm, where they employed LLMs to synthesize diverse task instructions for each input.
+Benefiting from this paradigm, the tuned LMs were forced to focus more on the instruction than the task input, achieving promising instruction-following performance.
+All of these results may imply the profitability of instruction diversity, \textit{even at the expense of the correctness of instructions}.